-This team-taught, interdisciplinary course provides students with opportunities to understand the development of Western society and to appreciate the various influences on modern culture.
-Students will study topics such as: the Renaissance, Reformation, Enlightenment, the Industrial and French Revolutions, imperialism, the world wars, and other modern events leading up to the present day.
-In addition, students will also examine other forms of human expression such as art, music, and architecture in their historical and thematic contexts.
-Students will read selected texts and literature.
-Students will collaborate on projects, presentations, and other writing opportunities.
-Critical thinking, literary analysis, and research skills will be the focus of the instruction and will be embedded in a variety of writing assignments.
-Students will be required to complete a summer reading assignment.
+This team-taught, interdisciplinary course, challenges students to understand the development of Western society and to appreciate the various influences on modern Western culture.
+Students study the renaissance, the reformation, the enlightenment, the industrial and French revolutions, imperialism, the world wars, and other modern events leading up to the present day.
+Students will read selected texts from authors such as Shakespeare, Locke, Martin Luther, Voltaire, Wilde, Lee, and Haddon among others.
+In addition, students will also examine other forms of human expression such as art, music, and architecture in their historical context.
+Students will be required to work collaboratively on group projects and presentations, write extensively, and present orally throughout the course.
+Grammar, vocabulary development, literary analysis, and basic research methods will be the focus of the instruction and will be embedded in a variety of assignments.
+Students will be required to complete one summer reading assignment and one formal research paper.
 Students earn 1.0 credit in English and 1.0 credit in social studies.
+Prerequisite(s): None